Royal Palace of Caserta: The park

-Curiosity

-In 1861, with the birth of the Kingdom of Italy, Savoyan officials surveyed the contents of the Palace.
-The bidet was inventoried as follows: "strange object in the shape of a guitar".

-UNESCO World Heritage site
+UNESCO World Heritage Site

-The palace was listed as a world heritage site in 1997.
+The palace was listed as a UNESCO World Heritage Site in 1997.
 According to the rationale, the palace, "whilst cast in the same mould as other 18th-century royal establishments, is exceptional for the broad sweep of its design, incorporating not only an imposing palace and park but also much of the surrounding natural landscape and an ambitious new town laid out according to the urban planning precepts of its time."

+In popular culture

+In 1998, the palace was a filming location for Star Wars: Episode I – The Phantom Menace, specifically as the interior of the Theed City Naboo Palace.
+It was used as a location for four days after it had been closed to visitors.
+Scenes with explosions were filmed on replica sets in Leavesden Studios in England to avoid damaging the actual palace.
+In addition, scenes from Star Wars: Episode II – Attack of the Clones were also filmed at the palace, specifically in the Upper Vestibule.

+The Royal Palace of Caserta has also been the site of other notable films and television series, such as The Great, Mission: Impossible III, Angels & Demons, Kaos, Conclave, The Two Popes, and Ferdinando and Carolina among others.